 Barry D. Weiss, MD

-A longtime member of the faculty, Dr. Weiss is also a former chairman of the Department of Family and Community Medicine at the University of Texas Health Science Center at San Antonio.
+Dr. Weiss is a longtime member of the Family and Community Medicine faculty and is a former chairman of the Department of Family and Community Medicine at the University of Texas Health Science Center at San Antonio.

-Dr. Weiss is author of more than 190 publications in peer-reviewed medical journals along with several books.
-His work has been published in the Journal of the American Medical Association, the New England Journal of Medicine, and a variety of other books and medical journals.
-Dr. Weiss has served as a consultant to and on national committees for the National Institutes of Health, the National Cancer Institute, the Institute of Medicine, the Joint Commission, the American Academy of Family Physicians, the American College of Physicians and the American Medical Association.
+Dr. Weiss has written more than 200 publications in peer-reviewed medical journals along with several books.
+His work has been published in the Journal of the American Medical Association, the New England Journal of Medicine and a variety of other books and medical journals.
+He has served as a consultant to and on national committees for the National Institutes of Health, the National Cancer Institute, the Institute of Medicine, the Joint Commission, the American Academy of Family Physicians, the American College of Physicians and the American Medical Association.
+He has been the principal investigator on research, education and service grants totaling over $21 million.
+He chairs the department’s promotion and tenure committee.

 Degrees